drewag/Decree/README.md

 --------

 **Four types of Endpoints**

+These [protocols](https://github.com/drewag/Decree/wiki/Declaring-Endpoints#endpoint-types) declare if an endpoint has input and/or output.

 - `EmptyEndpoint` (no input or output)
 - `InEndpoint` (only input)
 - `OutEndpoint` (only output)
 - `InOutEndpoint` (input and output)

 **Five Input formats**

+These [formats](https://github.com/drewag/Decree/wiki/Declaring-Endpoints#input-format) are used to encode the endpoint's input using the Swift [Encodable](https://developer.apple.com/documentation/foundation/archives_and_serialization/encoding_and_decoding_custom_types) protocol.

 - JSON
 - URL Query
 - Form URL Encoded